"I didn't know it was white supremacist. I thought it had something to do with Trump."

 1. Canadian and British news certainly covered the Charlottesville, Virginia story, but not with the intensity of the Americans.
 On the CBC, the Korean situation and one specifically Canadian story received precedence.

 2. As a bonus, some mad Tinfoil Hatters noted how much video there is of this event, but not of all of those shootings they claim are faked false flags.
 I'm no expert here, but I'm pretty sure a violent rally planned months ago and running for a couple of days would have several cameras recording it pretty much continuously, from within and without.
-Witnesses to an unexpected mass shooting, however, wouldn't already be recording events, and would most likely duck for cover once bullets started flying, rather than standing up and filming and getting shot.
+Most witnesses to an unexpected mass shooting, however, wouldn't already be recording events, and would most likely duck for cover once bullets started flying, rather than standing up and filming and getting shot.
 But perhaps I lack the conspiracy theorist's fine-tuned understanding of logic and human behavior.